nverges/tic_tac_toe/README.md

 - Load app with empty board
 - Player 1 (P1) places an 'X'
 - After P1 chooses, (P2) places an 'O'
---- Run 'checkIfWin' method after each turn to determine if a winning condition is met
+- *Run 'checkIfWin' method after each turn to determine if a winning condition is met*
-- Repeat P1 turn
+- Repeat P1 turn until winCondition = true

---- If all moves have been made, and no winning condition has been met, game is a draw
+- If all moves have been made, and no winning condition has been met, game is a draw
 - Increase winCounter++ to appropriate Player
+- If draw, increase draw++ counter
 - Increase total rounds++ counter

 ** Future Additions **
 - Allow user to select his/her own marker (X or O)
 - Create AI functionality to play against a computer
+- Make it fancy!